Menu

 You may only get as far as Bottlebrush Waterhole but if you can keep going, you should come out somewhere near Cattle Dip.
 That said, the gorge gets very, very narrow so may not be accessible towards the Robinson Gorge end.

-I haven’t done this myself but I know people have.
+I haven’t done this myself (much past the camping area) but I know people have.
 Take plenty of water and a GPS/compass if you want to attempt this.

 As I said, there are no formal walking tracks at Lonesome but the general area is beautiful with giant plateaus and cliffs looming in the distance.

 The stunning Lonesome Lookout is just before you head down into the valley if you’re coming from Injune.
-It really is a magnificent lookout so don’t miss it if you’re in the area.
+It is a magnificent lookout so don’t miss it.

 Lonesome Lookout, Expedition National Park